Em-Deesha/docker-fullstack-app/README.md

 - ✅ Nginx for frontend serving
 - ✅ CORS enabled for API
 - ✅ Responsive design
+- ✅ No build process required
+- ✅ Fast and reliable

 ## 🔗 Access URLs